-Becoming an attorney requires a lot of hard work and dedication.
-Most aspiring attorneys need to complete at least three years of law school in order to earn a law degree.
+Becoming a lawyer requires a lot of hard work and dedication.
+Most aspiring lawyers need to complete at least three years of law school in order to earn a law degree.
 On top of the time commitment, law school tuition can also be expensive.
-If you’re considering a career in the legal field, it’s only natural to want to know the average lawyer salary in order to determine your return on investment.
+However, the average lawyer salary can be upward of $145,000, so your return on investment could be worth it.

 The decision to become an attorney does pay off for many people.
-The average lawyer salary in the United States is $145,300, according to recent data from the Bureau of Labor Statistics (BLS).
-Attorneys also hold a coveted spot among Glassdoor’s 25 highest-paying jobs in the United States for 2019.
+The average lawyer salary in the United States is $148,910 at last count, according to the Bureau of Labor Statistics (BLS).
+Attorneys also rank among Glassdoor’s most recent list of the highest-paying jobs in the United States.

 Of course, as in most professions, your earnings as an attorney will likely begin on the lower side and increase over time.
-Glassdoor puts the average salary for a first-year attorney at $107,549.
+The BLS lists average lawyer salary ranges from $61,490 to more than $208,000.

-What type of lawyer gets paid the most?
+What type of lawyer has the highest salary?

-When you break down earnings, the BLS reports that the average attorney’s wage works out to almost $70 per hour.
-But the amount of money an individual attorney actually makes has a lot to do with the type of law they practice.
-Whether an attorney works in the private or public arena (think government versus corporations and private law firms) can also impact earnings in a significant way.
+The amount of money an individual attorney actually makes has a lot to do with the type of law they practice.
+Beyond the type of industry they choose to practice law in, whether an attorney works in the private or public arena (think government versus corporations and private law firms) can also impact earnings in a significant way.

 Does it depend on location?

 Not only do different types of lawyers earn different levels of income, but location can impact an attorney’s earning potential as well.
 Here’s a breakdown from the BLS that shows the annual mean wage for attorneys based in various parts of the country.

 |State||Average Annual Wages